lkeab/gaussian-grouping/README.md

 Our Gaussian Grouping approach jointly reconstructs and segments anything in full open-world 3D scenes.
 Then we concurrently perform 3D object editing for several objects.

 https://github.com/lkeab/gaussian-grouping/assets/17427852/d9638a1c-1569-4c72-91b9-ee68e9e017e5

+# Installation
+You can refer to the [install document](./docs/install.md) to build the Python environment.

+# Training and Masks Rendering
+Then refer to the [train document](./docs/train.md) to train your own scene.

 Citation
 ---------------